CLRX/CLRX-mirror/doc/ClrxDisasm.md

 Version can retrieved from clinfo program that display field 'Driver version' where version is.
 Version is number in that form: MajorVersion*100 + MinorVersion.
 Used for AMD OpenCL 2.0 binaries.

+* **--llvmVersion=VERSION**

+    Choose LLVM version that generates binaries.
+Version is number in that form: MajorVersion*100 + MinorVersion.

 * **--buggyFPLit**